 In this method, the tripping command for UAT breaker (A & C) and closing command of ST breaker (B & D) are initiated simultaneously.
 Typical tripping time is 3 to 4 cycles and closing time is 5 to 6 cycles.
 Thus the unit bus is without any external connection for a dead time of about 2 cycles.

-In this method, the tripping command of UAT breaker (A & C) is given and closing command for ST breaker (B & D) is initiated after ensuring that UAT breaker is open.
+In this method, the tripping command of the UAT breaker (A & C) is given and the closing command for the ST breaker (B & D) is initiated after ensuring that the UAT breaker is open.
 Here unit bus is without any external connection for a dead time of about 8 cycles.

-The 3.3 KV distribution bus configuration is having two bus sections with a bus-coupler breaker normally open.
-Each incomer and the related transformer is connected to one bus section and rated to cater to the full load of both the bus sections.
+The 3.3 kV distribution bus configuration is having two bus sections with a bus-coupler breaker normally open.
+Each incomer and the related transformer is connected to one bus section and rated to cater to a full load of both the bus sections.

-Auto Changeover is provided, in these buses to changeover to the healthy bus by closing the buscoupler, should there be any interruption in any of the incoming feeder.
+Auto Changeover is provided, in these buses to changeover to the healthy bus by closing the bus coupler, should there be any interruption in any of the incoming feeders.

-In case of any fault, the incomer breaker of the affected section has to be tripped first before the buscoupler is closed due to an auto changeover.
-Otherwise the upstream fault may be fed by the changeover healthy source causing it also to trip.
-It is always “Break before Make” transfer.
+In case of any fault, the incomer breaker of the affected section has to be tripped first before the bus coupler is closed due to an auto changeover.
+Otherwise, the upstream fault may be fed by the changeover healthy source causing it also to trip.
+It is always a “Break before Make” transfer.